 We will use a computer to assign you to one of the study groups.
-This process is called
+This process is called "randomization."

-"randomization."
 It means that your doctor will not choose and you cannot choose which study group you are in.
 You will be put into a group by chance.
-You will have an equal chance of being in Group 1 or Group 2.
+You will have an equal chance of being in Group 1, Group 2, or Group 3.

 Another way to find out what will happen to you during this study is to read the chart below.
-Start reading at the left side and read across to the right, following the lines and arrows.
+Start reading at the left side and read across to the right.